iescly/Instagram-Followers/Readme.md

    cd Instagram-Followers
    pip install -r requirements.txt python instagram-followers.py

-   ## Usage
+ ##usage:
  Launch the script with python instagram-Followers.py.
   Enter a public Instagram account name when prompted.
   Choose an option:
   1: Simulate adding likes to a post (requires a valid post URL).